conscious-lang/conscious-lang-docs/faq.md

 If open source is truly meant to be inclusive and a place where anyone can participate, it must be welcoming to all.
 If words or phrases convey secondary unintended meanings to our audience, we are choosing to limit participation in our projects, which is antithetical to this goal.

-## What terms will are we recommending you consider?
+## What terms are we recommending you consider?

-We have identified the terms “master/slave” and “whitelist/blacklist” to work on because these are considered most visible and problematic across the industry.
-We are also working on a more comprehensive list to include words that reference mental health, gender, physical handicaps, and several other categories.
+We have identified the terms "master/slave" and "whitelist/blacklist" to work on because these are considered most visible and problematic across the industry.

+Over time, we may recommend consideration of other terms, such as words that reference mental health, gender, physical handicaps, and several other categories.

 ## What are the recommended replacement terms?